SamuelStroud/Quickstart/README.md

 Quickstart was born from the need to style elements of a theme quickly and efficiently, not wasting time on things that have been styled time and time again.

-## Where is it, then?
-Quickstart hasn't actually released yet.
-But it will, in the coming weeks.
-It's currently in the process of being tested, but once that's done, it will be up and running here on GitHub!

-Stay tuned for more...
+## Beta 1.0
+Quickstart is currently in beta.
+It can still be downloaded and used on projects, but keep in mind that there may be some bugs and/or unpredictable occurences.